Pixel Chix

-Pixel Chix was a handheld life simulation game aimed at young children.
-The game was set on an LCD screen in a plastic dollhouse and centered around interacting with a digital girl and doing activities with her.
-Activities included feeding her, playing games, dressing her up, going out, sending her to bed and more.
-As you played, you would unlock new items and activities.
-Other games in the series released featured the "Roomies" which brought 6 characters together in a 3-story apartment complex, a babysitting simulator, and a pet simulator called "The Secret Life of Pets," which featured a hamster or dog, and was in no way similar to the 2016 movie from Universal Pictures.
-They are similar to Tamagotchi in that they have a LCD screen and control buttons, although they are larger.
-They were first released in 2005 by Mattel, forming an important part of their earnings that year.
+Pixel Chix was a hand-held life simulation video game released by Mattel in 2005.
+The game was set in a dollhouse and was centered around interactions with a digital girl.
+Gameplay included feeding her, playing games, dressing her, going out, and putting her to bed.
+New items and activities were unlockable through in-game progression.

+Mattel released other games in the Pixel Chix series, including Roomies, a life simulator featuring six characters living in a three-story apartment complex, as well as a babysitting simulator and a pet simulator.
+Tara Strong voices all of the characters in Pixel Chix, except for Miss Sporty, who is voiced by Katherine Von Till.

 Each house includes a lounge, kitchen and dining area, and steps leading upstairs.
-The first line of houses includes a cottage, mansion and loft, and a different girl inhabits each.
-The 2-Story House variant allows you to view and access the second story, and only includes a cottage and loft.
+The first line of houses includes a cottage, mansion, and loft, and a different girl inhabits each.
+The 2-Story House variant allows the player to view and access the second story, and only includes a cottage and loft.
 Each house also comes in different colors including blue, pink and yellow.
 A unique purple loft was released only in Europe.
 Fitted at the bottom sides of every house are USB-like plug-ins that connect the houses together that allows different Pixel Chix to visit and interact with each other.

+Pixel Chix were successful upon release, forming an important part of Mattel's earnings that year.

-In 2009, Mattel discontinued the brand, however, Pixel Chix remained on the Everythinggirl.com website until the website shut down in 2015.
+In 2009, Mattel discontinued the brand, but Pixel Chix remained on the Everythinggirl.com website until the website shut down in 2015.

-The Pixel Chix girls are all voiced by Tara Strong, except Miss Sporty who is voiced by Katherine Von Till.

 Premise

 In the game, two or more houses can be connected, allowing the characters (the Pixel Chix) to visit one another.
 These characters can be controlled in ways similar to other hand-held games, such as Tamagotchi.
 They can be told to go for a walk, watch television, eat a variety of foods, such as popcorn and hamburgers, and go to sleep.

 The more they are played with, the more options appear to the player; higher levels introduce different types of food, more outfits and more games to play.
-However; if they are ignored, they will decrease in skill level.
+If they are ignored, they will decrease in skill level.
 Eventually, if ignored for too long, the game will "end" by causing the characters to "leave", although they can come back by resetting the game using a mini screwdriver into a reset hole.

 The story is based and shown on the Internet of women living in an all-female college and fashionable poses, beginning with a house, then mate's connection and following with cars and babysitting.